 Sometimes the engine cranks, but it just won’t start.
 This usually happens when the air-fuel mix isn’t right, and a bad MAF sensor is often the cause.
 Without accurate airflow data, the engine struggles to fire up properly.

-You can tell that by how your car behaves.
+You can tell that by looking for its symptoms.
 If it’s jerking, stalling, or burning more fuel, it means your car has a bad MAF sensor.
 However, be mindful that these same symptoms can show up due to various other reasons.
 Therefore, you should further investigate the matter.
-For instance, you can use a OBD-II scanner.
+For instance, you can use an OBD-II scanner.

 A diagnostic scan tool (OBD-II) will confirm your concerns by showing error codes like P0101 or P0102.
 These codes point directly to a MAF sensor issue.

-Therefore, you should never leave this issue unchecked for too long.
+Therefore, when you notice signs of a faulty MAF sensor, never leave it unchecked for too long.
 Otherwise, you might be looking at costly repairs down the line.

 You can also use an OBD-II scanner to check for MAF-related error codes.
 This will further give you solid proof that a faulty MAF sensor is the root cause of the symptoms that are showing up.